Skip to main content

 5

-Upon verification, assets are transferred or liquidated per estate instructions and applicable law
+Upon verification, custodied assets (held in segregated, bankruptcy-remote accounts) are transferred in-kind to a successor custody account, distributed to beneficiaries, or liquidated per the estate instructions and applicable law

 Required Documents